cowpaths/segmentio-segment-docs/src/connections/destinations/catalog/actions-fullstory/index.md

 - Greater control over the page properties you send.
 - Send events specific to individual pages.
-- Select by name the specific to send.
+- Select by name the specific user properties or custom events to send.

 ## Getting started